spluta/RTNeural_Plugin/README.md

 It should build RTNeural plugin and leave the RTNeuralUGen.scx file in the build directory

-After building make sure this directory the scx, sc, and schelp files are in the SC path, recompile the SC libary, and they should work.
+After building make sure the RTNeuralUGen.scx and the RTNeural_SC/RTNeural directory (with sc, schelp, and python files) are in the SC path, recompile the SC libary, and they should work.

 ## On PC

-3a.
-Replace the libsamplerate directory with the most recent Win64 release from (https://github.com/libsndfile/libsamplerate/releases/)
+2. Replace the libsamplerate directory with the most recent Win64 release from (https://github.com/libsndfile/libsamplerate/releases/)

-3b.
-Rename the folder "libsamplerate"
+ - Rename the folder "libsamplerate"

-4. Build the Plugin (from the RTNeural main directory):
+3. Build the Plugin (from the RTNeural_SC main directory):
 ```
 mkdir build
 cd build